 Take a trip to Switzerland by learning how to cook authentic Swiss steak.

-This eye-catching quiche is made with shredded Swiss cheese, white onions, crispy bacon strips, and hearty, heavy cream.
-The combination of cheese and heavy cream lends this dish a robust flavor with subtle nutty notes.
+This eye-catching quiche is made with high-quality Swiss cheese, white onions, crispy bacon strips, and hearty, heavy cream.
+The combination of shredded cheese and heavy cream lends this dish a robust flavor with subtle nutty notes.

 The beautiful thing about this caramelized onion and swiss cheese quiche is that it can be served with many different side dishes.
 The most compatible dish for this Swiss quiche is lemon buttermilk scones, but fresh fruits and homemade strawberry jam pair well with this too.